Shrimp martini appetizer is an easy shrimp salsa dip that’s perfect for a fun and fancy appetizer with friends and family!

 - Hot sauce, to taste (optional)

-I use the ALDI pre-cooked Shrimp Ring to make life easy, but you could also roast your own shrimp in the oven.
+I use pre-cooked cocktail shrimp to make life easy, but you could also roast your own shrimp in the oven.
 Just season raw shrimp with olive oil, salt and pepper and roast at 400 for 6-8 minutes, until almost cooked through.
 Let cool, remove tails and coarsely chop the shrimp.
 Then proceed with the recipe.

 The crushed tomatoes help keep this the right consistency.
 Tomato juice would be too much liquid but you could try substituting the same amount of canned petite diced tomatoes (well drained) or maybe even some salsa in a pinch.
 You can use a slotted spoon to strain out any extra liquid when you go to serve this.